stefanotorresi/reverse-namespace-kubectrl/README.md

 Reversed namespaces
 ===================

-The first part of the exercise consists in creating a controller that reverses all namespaces in the cluster.
+This exercise consists in creating a controller that reverses all namespaces in the cluster.
 There's no need to perform any further action inside the namespaces.